Alex0x47/awesome-ciandcd/README.md

 ## Static Check
 Software static check tools
+* [StablePush](https://stablepush.dev)  The CI/CD tool that ensures your site complies with SEO and accessibility (wcag) standards
 * [static tools wiki](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis) wiki page
 * [coverity](http://www.coverity.com/)  Continually measure and improve code quality and security across your development organization
 * [fxcop](http://msdn.microsoft.com/en-us/library/bb429476%28VS.80%29.aspx)  FxCop is an application that analyzes managed code assemblies (code that targets the .NET Framework common language runtime) and reports information about the assemblies, such as possible design, localization, performance, and security improvements